- How does a Roulette System operate?

 The game continues until the all the numbers on the initial list are scratched out.

 It’s easy to see that after losses the increase in the initial bet in an arithmetic progression takes place.
-But if in Thomas Donald roulette system after a series of loses the decrease of a player’s stack of chips occurs smoothly and after a win the bet decreases by one unit, then in Cancellation roulette system the player continues to play from the initial large sum even after having won.
-Like in all roulette systems of this type, the prize is practically provided... if the player’s money doesn’t run out, and the size of the bet doesn’t exceed the limit established at the casino.
+But if in Thomas Donald roulette strategy after a series of loses the decrease of a player’s stack of chips occurs smoothly and after a win the bet decreases by one unit, then in Cancellation roulette tactic the player continues to play from the initial large sum even after having won.
+Like in all roulette betting systems of this type, the prize is practically provided... if the player’s money doesn’t run out, and the size of the bet doesn’t exceed the limit established at the casino.